SHL Test Results | How Do I Get the Best Score?

 First, we need to look at the difference between the Y and Y+4 values for both Hong Kong and Singapore.

-Hong Kong had 300 million dollars at Y and then 450 million dollar at Y+4, which makes the difference 150 million dollars. the % difference of 300 and 450 is 50%.
+Hong Kong had 300 million dollars at Y and then 450 million dollars at Y+4, which makes the difference 150 million dollars. the % difference of 300 and 450 is 50%.

-Singapore had 60 million dollars at Y and the 90 million dollars at Y+4, which makes the difference 30 million dollars.
-The % difference of 60 and 90 is also 50%
+Singapore had 60 million dollars at Y and 90 million dollars at Y+4, which makes the difference of 30 million dollars.
+The % difference between 60 and 90 is also 50%.

 Q: What is the projected ratio of Hong Kong to Singapore consumer goods exports in Y+4?

-Lastly you convert that fraction into a ratio by changing the symbols so 5/1 becomes 5:1.
+Lastly, convert that fraction into a ratio by changing the symbols, so 5/1 becomes 5:1.

 To summarise: